bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.21.0 (7/28/2025)
+  - Refactor PAE Jiffy to make it more reliable for long-running jobs
 - 1.20.6 (7/10/2025)
   - Add Alert feedback for BilboMD AF jobs when SAXS data fails the AutoRg check
 - 1.20.5 (6/5/2025)